-In Japan today, young people are increasingly sexually active, the number of cases of HIV and sexually transmitted diseases are rising, the media is saturated with representations of sex as a risk-free, pleasant pastime, and serious sex education for young people in schools has been virtually suspended.
-At the same time, voices from small but dynamic movements built around lesbian, gay, transgender and queer identities are increasingly making their presence felt in the public arena.
-Sexuality is a contested and dynamically changing field in Japan.
-In this course, we will explore this topic with the aim of building a framework for understanding the complex currents of this aspect of human life in Japan.
+In Japan today, while data show that young people are increasingly sexually active, analysts also note a trend of flagging interest in sex on the part of large numbers of youth, giving rise to the social character of the "herbivore man."
+Young people can choose mates with much less social pressure than in the past, but fewer are able to find marriage partners.
+Sexualization in the media continues apace, certainly of girls but also including images of boys and men packaged for the consumption of women, even as depictions in the media are subject to scrutiny and regulation.
+At the same time, voices from small but dynamic movements built around lesbian, gay, transgender and queer identities are making their presence felt in the public arena.
+Sexuality is a contested and dynamic field in Japan.
+In this course, we will explore this topic with the aim of building a framework for understanding the complex currents of this aspect of human life within the historical, social and cultural context of Japan.

 Sexuality is often understood, and experienced, as among the most private and personal aspects of human life.
 But like other areas of human action, sexuality is shaped within society, and varies cross-culturally and historically.
 The content of our erotic desires, how we act upon them, the norms that regulate them and the consequences of breaching such norms are deeply shaped by social context.
-Beliefs and practices surrounding sexuality are thoroughly linked to legal, political and economic systems, religious beliefs, and ideas about gender and the body.
+Beliefs and practices surrounding sexuality are complexly linked to legal, political and economic systems, religious beliefs, and ideas about gender, the body and the self.